unikubehq/cli/docs/development.rst

 is the central entry point for local Kubernetes-based development.
 The idea is to literally *switch* a locally running container with an instance running in a (Unikube provided) Kubernetes cluster.
 All network traffic from and to the cluster instance is then tunneled to the local application.
-That enables developers to make changes to the source code, files, environment variables (and other settings) and let them run in the context of all the other attached services.
+This enables developers to make changes to the source code, files, environment variables (and other settings) and let them run in the context of all the other attached services.

 .. figure:: _static/img/project-unikube-1.png